oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * keeps the original `/document/tracking/id`.
 * adds a new item to the revision history stating the revision metadata of the withdrawal.
 * adds the reasoning for withdrawal as specified in section [sec](#profile-7-withdrawn).
 * removes the `/product_tree`.
 * removes the `/vulnerabilities`.

+> A tool MAY implement an option to additionally remove any element that would hinder the production of a valid CSAF.

+### Conformance Clause 25: CSAF superseder

+A program satisfies the "CSAF superseder" conformance profile if the program:

+* satisfies the "CSAF post-processor" conformance profile.
+* keeps the original `/document/tracking/id`.
+* adds a new item to the revision history stating the revision metadata of the supersession.
+* adds the reasoning for supersession as specified in section [sec](#profile-8-superseded).
+* adds the reference to the superseding document as specified in section [sec](#profile-8-superseded).
+* removes the `/product_tree`.
+* removes the `/vulnerabilities`.